 On April 22, 2021, Earth Day, WFN Strategies was pleased to announce joining The Climate Pledge alongside Amazon, Verizon and over 100 other companies from across dozens of industries.

 WFN Strategies is a long-time innovator in the submarine telecommunications industry, this felt a natural progression for us.
-Since 2001, we have been at the forefront of Polar and Offshore Energy fiber cable engineering, as well as attaining industry-first ISO certifications for Quality Management and Information Security.
-In an industry over 170 years old, they have in recent years set many industry firsts in engineering and management.
+Since 2001, we have been at the forefront of Polar and Offshore Energy fiber cable engineering, as well as attaining industry-first ISO certifications for Quality Management, Information Security and now Environmental Management.
+In an industry over 170 years old, we have in recent years set many industry firsts in engineering and management.

 The submarine telecoms industry is due for a new change, one that is renewable and sustainable.
 From vessels burning fuel to lay cable, to powering the data centers those cables connect to, the telecommunications industry is replete with opportunities for positive change.
 WFN proposes to not only reach carbon neutral operations by 2040 but also become the industry champions for powering submarine cable systems with renewable sources.